dianna-ai/dianna/README.md

 |Tabular|planned|planned|planned|
 |Graphs | | | |

-[LRP](https://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0130140&type=printable) and [PatternAttribution](https://arxiv.org/pdf/1705.05598.pdf) also feature in the top 5 of our thoroughly evaluated XAI methods using objective critera (details in coming blog-post). **Contributing by adding these and more (new) post-hoc explainability methods on ONNX models is very welcome!**
+[LRP](https://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0130140&type=printable) and [PatternAttribution](https://arxiv.org/pdf/1705.05598.pdf) also feature in the top 5 of our thoroughly evaluated XAI methods using objective criteria (details in coming blog-post). **Contributing by adding these and more (new) post-hoc explainability methods on ONNX models is very welcome!**

 ## Reference documentation